walmartlabs/lacinia/docs/tutorial/database-1.rst

 We're bringing in the very latest versions of lacinia and lacinia-pedestal (something we'll likely do almost every chapter).

-The main addition is the alaisi/postgres.async, which is used to execute queries and other operations against a PostgreSQL database.
+The main addition is the alaisi/postgres.async library, which is used to execute queries and other operations against a PostgreSQL database.

 lacinia-pedestal and postgres.async disagree on which version of org.clojure/core.async [#async]_ to use, so we're pinning the version of core.async to the very latest version available.

-This is a common situation when different libraries are maintained by different groups on different schedules.
+This kind of dependency version conflict is unfortunately a common occurance when different libraries are maintained by different groups on different schedules.
+Fortunately, in this case, settling on a common version doesn't break either lacinia-pedestal or postgres.async.

 Database Initialization
 -----------------------